DroneDock/platform_control/README.md

 ```
 If there are readings shown, the connections are correct.
 If the output is I2C
 error, then there might be faulty connections.

+The connections are documented in the word document `docs/connections.docx`.